hephaestus-compiler-project/types-bug-study-artifact/README.md

 We use the history of these repositories to search for fixes corresponding to the collected bugs.
 In particular,
-the script downloads the following repositories.
+the script clones the following repositories.

 ```
 https://github.com/JetBrains/kotlin